-The main person at Bell Street Ventures is Simon Fraser – he’s the Student Enterprise Officer and he LOVES to help people think about their business ideas.
+The main person at Bell Street Ventures is Simon Fraser – he’s the Enterprise Officer and he LOVES to help people think about their business ideas.
 He worked with Elevator for more than seven years, helping people from all walks of life to start and grow their companies, and joined Abertay in January 2019.

 You might also see Lorna Edwards hanging around.
-She’s the Head of Business Engagement for Abertay, and has been working on the idea and reality of setting up a support service like BSV for a while.
+She’s the Head of Business Development for Abertay, and has been working on the idea and reality of setting up a support service like BSV for a while.
 Lorna has worked in and around social enterprise for more than 20 years and has also developed creative entrepreneurs at home and abroad.

 BSV is also home to some of Abertay’s Royal Society of Edinburgh Enterprise Fellows and some of the start up businesses we are supporting.
 The RSE Enterprise Fellowship is a leading business development and training programme for the Higher Education sector, enabling science and technology researchers to develop into successful and world-class entrepreneurs.